Dan's Web Tips | Brand X Browsers | User Agent Strings

 Whenever anyone gives statistics purporting to identify what percentage of users are using which browsers, this is (if it's not just somebody's wild guess) probably taken from analysis of the user agent identifiers of visitors to a Web site.
 This identifier is part of the HTTP protocol, and is a string that usually gives the name and version of the browser being used.
 Unfortunately, there is no real consistency in the format of this string, which makes analysis very difficult and statistics suspect.

 I think browsers that "spoof" others like this are doing the cause of independent browsers a disservice.
 In the short run, such dodges help users get around clueless browser detection in Web sites, but in the long run it causes those same clueless webmasters to see statistics that confirm their belief that "everybody uses [fill in currently popular browser]", even if a large chunk of those users are really using something else but pretending to be using the popular browser.
 (One site claims that, using a test page that both logged the presence of "MSIE" in user agent strings and used a "conditional-comments" proprietary Microsoftism to cause a particular stylesheet to load only in true MSIE browsers, fully 18% of browsers claiming to be "MSIE" actually are not.)
-Thus, I have all the browsers I use configured to use a completely honest user agent string wherever this is an available option (e.g., my copy of Opera uses an "Opera" string with no mention of Mozilla or MSIE), and wish that this were the default for all browsers (with a "spoofing" string, if available at all, only present as a settable option for the special purpose of going to a site that otherwise doesn't work).
+Thus, I have all the browsers I use configured to use a completely honest user agent string wherever this is an available option (e.g., my copy of Opera used an "Opera" string with no mention of Mozilla or MSIE, even before they made this the default), and wish that this were the default for all browsers (with a "spoofing" string, if available at all, only present as a settable option for the special purpose of going to a site that otherwise doesn't work).

 All of this makes it very hard to identify what browsers are really being used.
 To make it even harder, there are a few browsers that actually let the user change the user-agent string, and some users put in None Of Your Business, a joke name like Nutscrape, or random garbage characters.
 For the use of my own Web log analysis, I use a Perl routine I developed that attempts, as best I can, to parse out the true browser being used (modified every time I run into another browser that does it differently), but it's not perfect.
 So don't put too much trust in anybody's browser usage statistics.
 (And that isn't even considering various Web caching systems that make all site hit counts suspect, and the fact that any stats based on hits to inline images like counters or ad banners will exclude text-mode browsers, browsers with image loading turned off, and accesses by users with filtering programs that skip loading online ads, etc.)